dr-jam/CameraControlExercise/README.md

 Your controller should draw a 5 by 5 unit cross in the center of the screen when `DrawLogic` is true.

+You may use lerp to manage camera motion.

 Required serialized fields:
-* `float followSpeedFactpr` - The fraction of the player's movement speed that is set to the camera's chasing speed.
+* `float followSpeedFactor` - The fraction of the player's movement speed that is set to the camera's chasing speed.
 * `float leashDistance` - The camera should move at the same speed as the player when they are `leashDsitance` apart.
 * `float catchUpSpeed` - The camera should move `catchUpSpeed` toward the player when the player is not moving.